Frequently asked questions about liposuction

 What are the risks of liposuction?

 After liposuction, swelling and bruising are quite common.
-Healing or sensitivity problems may also occur, but these tend to disappear spontaneously.
-Thrombo-embolic disorders such as phlebitis and pulmonary embolism are rare but serious complications that can be prevented by taking anticoagulants, wearing compression stockings and quickly resuming walking.
+Healing and sensitivity problems may also occur, but tend to resolve spontaneously.
+Thromboembolic disorders such as phlebitis and pulmonary embolism are rare but serious complications that can be prevented by taking anticoagulants, wearing compression stockings and quickly resuming walking.

-Anemia may occur after the operation and require iron supplementation.
-Rare cases of infection have been reported and justify the use of antibiotics.
+Anemia may occur after the operation, requiring iron supplementation.
+Rare cases of infection have been reported, requiring antibiotics.
 Finally, deep organ lesions are exceptional.

 What are the benefits of liposuction?

-Liposuction is a fast and effective method of treating localized or diffuse excess fat.
+Liposuction is a fast, effective method for treating localized or diffuse excess fat.

 How is chin liposuction performed?

-Liposuction of the chin is most often performed under local anesthesia.
-An incision of 0.5 cm under the chin is made to infiltrate the area to be treated, then the cannula is introduced and the fat is suctioned out.
-The incision is then closed by a single stitch which will be removed after one week.
+Liposuction of the chin is usually performed under local anaesthetic.
+A 0.5cm incision under the chin and behind the ears is used to infiltrate the area to be treated, then to insert the cannula and suction out the fat.
+The incision is then closed with a single stitch, which is removed after a week.

-It is recommended to place ice packs on the treated area in the following days to prevent the appearance of edema.
+It is advisable to place ice packs on the treated area in the following days to prevent the appearance of oedema.

 How is hip liposuction performed?

 This procedure is usually performed under general anesthesia.
 The patient is positioned on his/her stomach.
-Two 0.5 cm incisions are made at the level of the hips or the lower back in the area hidden by the panties.
-They allow the infiltration of the area to be treated and then the introduction of the cannula and the suction of the fat.
+Two 0.5 cm incisions are made on the hips or lower back, in the area hidden by the panties.
+These are used to infiltrate the area to be treated, then to insert the cannula and aspirate the fat.
 The incision is then closed with a single stitch.
-Once the procedure is completed, a compression garment is put in place and the patient is awakened.
+Once the procedure is complete, a compression garment is put in place and the patient is awakened.

 Why wear a panty after liposuction?

-This limits postoperative swelling and allows the skin to reattach itself in the right position.
+This limits post-operative swelling and allows the skin to reattach in the right position.
+The panty also has an analgesic (pain-relieving) role, as it limits painful edema.

 What areas are treated by liposuction?